dotBits/smart-search/README.txt

 == Description ==

-Providing a search engine is a very complex subject if you aim to handle topics like relevance, semantics, performance and so on.
+Bring a REAL search engine into your WordPress website in 5 minutes, for free!

 Smart Search enhances the WordPress search engine by querying Microsoft BING and its Search API.
 The search query is performed in the context of your website url, just like you would type the following search query on BING:

-`site:http://www.yourblog.com find this or that`
+`site:http://www.yourblog.com find this and that in New York`

 = Brief =

 URLs from the BING result set are converted by Smart Search to WordPress post IDs, thus the display process is the same your theme implements for regular searches.
+Search results come from **Microsoft BING**.
+This means **semantics and relevance** on board!!

 You can also choose to cache the search engine's results for a defined period of time, which basically means that your site will load a little bit faster if the same search query is used.